waggle-sensor/summer2021/Lee/sage_project/work-log.md

 ### Tuesday, 10th
 -Today's Non-Technical Tasks
 * Meeting with Joe about my paper (his feedback: need more clear “User Interface” section.
-Also small type, and need more references such as FuncX, and SDR.
+Also small typo, and need more references such as FuncX, and SDR.
 Overall EXCELLENT job!)
 * Meeting with my advisor to publish this paper

 -Today's Technical Tasks